magecheck/netopia/README.md

 Contribution
 ------------
-Any contribution to the development of Magento 2 Customer History Items Tab is highly welcome.
+Any contribution to the development of Magento 2 Netopia is highly welcome.
 The best possibility to provide any code is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).

 Developer
 ---------